beeware/briefcase/docs/reference/platforms/windows/visualstudio.rst

   - All default packages
   - C++/CLI support for v143 build tools

+Briefcase supports two packaging formats for a Windows App:

+1. As an MSI installer
+2. As a ZIP file containing all files needed to run the app

 Briefcase uses the `WiX Toolset <https://wixtoolset.org/>`__ to build an MSI installer for a Windows App.
 WiX, in turn, requires that .NET Framework 3.5 is enabled.
 To ensure .NET Framework 3.5 is enabled: